NetBrainAPI/NetBrain-REST-API-R12.1/REST APIs Documentation/ADT (Automation Data Table)/Get ADT Table.md

 ## ***GET*** V3/CMDB/ADT/Manual/Tables?Path={Path}

 This API is used to get the ADT Table.
-The ADT Table can be retrieved with the ID retrieved from [Create New ADT](https://github.com/NetBrainAPI/NetBrain-REST-API-R12.1/blob/main/REST%20APIs%20Documentation/ADT%20(Automation%20Data%20Table)/Create%20New%20ADT.md), or through Path of the ADT Table.
+The ADT Table can be retrieved with `id` retrieved from [Create New ADT](https://github.com/NetBrainAPI/NetBrain-REST-API-R12.1/blob/main/REST%20APIs%20Documentation/ADT%20(Automation%20Data%20Table)/Create%20New%20ADT.md), or through `path` of the ADT Table.

 ## Detail Information